 You are not entitled to TFC if you claim tax credits (any tax credits, not just childcare support) or universal credit.
 If you do submit a claim for TFC then your whole tax credits award (both child tax credit and working tax credit) will stop automatically.
 A similar situation applies with universal credit.

 Some people will be better off claiming TFC than tax credits or universal credit.
 Similarly, some people may be better off claiming TFC than childcare vouchers/directly-contracted childcare.
 However, some people will be better off staying on the other schemes.

 From 17th May 2017, new rules mean that if you accidentally claim TFC and your tax credits award ends as a result, as long as you don’t make any payments out of the TFC account and all of the TFC accounts held by you (or either/both of you in a joint claim) have been closed, you can make a new tax credits claim and it will be backdated up to 31 days.
-Technically this won’t apply if you live in an area where the universal credit digital service has been introduced because you will have to claim universal credit instead of tax credits – however our understanding is that HMRC may be able to accept a new tax credits claim in these circumstances and you should contact the TFC helpline if you claimed TFC which has resulted in your tax credits stopping unexpectedly.
+Now that UC is available across the UK, most people can no longer make a brand new claim for tax credits and instead must claim UC – however our understanding is that HMRC may be able to accept a new tax credits claim in these circumstances and you should contact the TFC helpline if you claimed TFC which has resulted in your tax credits stopping unexpectedly before making any UC claim.

 You can claim compensation by writing to: